Compliance and Enforcement Policy

 • Level of cooperation by the regulated entity during the administrative investigation.

-NOVs with AMP can be reviewed before the Transportation Appeal Tribunal of Canada (TATC).
-More information on the TATC review process can be found on the CTA website as well as on the TATC website.
-A summary of all the NOVs are published on the CTA website.
+Notices of Violations with AMP can be reviewed before the Transportation Appeal Tribunal of Canada (TATC).
+More information on the TATC review process can be found here as well as on the TATC website.
+A summary of all the Notices of Violations are published here.

 Prosecution

-Notice of Violation with Warning (for Accessibility Related Violations Only)
+Notice of Violation with Warning (for Accessibility-Related Violations Only)

-Summaries of Compliance Agreements are published in the Enforcement section of the CTA website.
+Summaries of Compliance Agreements are published here.

 Date modified: